Guest blog by Kerrie-Anne Sommerfeld, training and assessment consultant, Rubric Training Solutions.

-The Standards for RTOs include rigorous requirements for validation.
+The Standards for RTOs include rigorous requirements for assessment validation.

 Previously, validation of assessments was defined as a quality review of the assessment tools to make sure they satisfy the principles of assessment – valid, reliable, flexible and fair.

 In the new Standards, validation is defined both as a quality review of the tools and a review of the assessment judgements made on a sample of completed assessments.

 RTOs should have an assessment validation policy and procedure in place that includes a schedule for what units will be validated, when they will be validated, and how they will be validated.
 Make sure you have a template to guide staff in what they need to look for when validating assessments and to record the outcomes.

 Validation can be scheduled and managed using your RTO Management System.